heafnerj/helloworld/README.md

-# This is a Sample Repository
+# Hello, World!

-This repository is for learning purposes.
+This is a simple repository for training and learning purposes.